biofilos/temus-gwas/README.md

 - sample_missing [0.01]: Sample missingess fraction
 - maf [0.05]: Minor allele frequency threshold
 - hwe [1e-15]: Herdy-Weimberg equilibrium P-value threshold.
 (Set to 1 to deactivate)
-- min_vars [100]: Minimum number of variants per chromosome
+- min_vars [100]: Minimum number of variants per chromosome.
+Variant sets with less variants, will not be visualised.

 This pipeline can be conveniently executed with default parameters and input files, by using one of the following profiles
 - local: Runs the pipeline in the current computer